parkjinman98/Manual/src/body.md

 The type should be string or model instance.

 Model path or model instance.
 Model should be instance for the following cases:
+Using backend="onnx" and a onnx model path
 Using backend="tvm" and a Keras model
 Using backend="tvm" and a PyTorch model
+Using backend="tf" and a fronzen TensorFlow PB graph

 ```python
 backend